zidarsk8/ggrc-core/doc/pull_request_reviews.md

 branch merged.
 Only after the bug has been reproduced, you can actually verify that the PR indeed fixes something.

-It is highly recommended that you also test a few other application features that might have been affected by the same code changes.
+Again, try to also check that the bugfix has not accidentally introduced any other issues.

-#### Reviewing a PR containing a database migration script
+#### Reviewing a PR containing database migration scripts

-TODO: Ivan?

-TODO: should we also add a section on DB upgrade/downgrade to Part 1 (seetting up) the dev environment?
+Pull requests that modify the database (marked with the `migration` label) require additional checks to be performed on top of all the others regular checks, namely the following:

+* The migration works from a clean database,
+* Downgrading and upgrading work on a clean database,
+* Migrations work from the current database state on the main `develop` branch,
+* Migrations work on a populated database (using the data from the `grc-dev` instance).

 #### Acceptance criteria